 The Ganesha festival begins every year on the fourth day of the waxing moon (sometime between 20 August and 15 September) and lasts for about ten days.

-- to be seen on the 4th floor of the MAS, until April 2023
+- Celebration! was on display on the 4th floor of the MAS, until 19 March 2023.